rhenter/smart-rest-client/README.rst

 How to install
 ==============

-You can get Django API Client by using pip:
+You can get Smart Rest Client by using pip:

 .. code:: shell